-The Bureau of Aging and Disability Resources (BADR) is responsible for the development of policy and the management of programs that serve persons who are elderly, persons with physical disabilities, persons who are blind or visually impaired, persons who are deaf or hard-of-hearing, persons in need of adult protective services and persons who need or receive information about or access to community-based long-term support through an Aging and Disability Resource Center.
+The Bureau of Aging and Disability Resources (BADR) is responsible for the development of policy and the management of programs that serve persons who are elderly, persons with physical disabilities, persons who are blind or visually impaired, persons who are deaf, hard-of-hearing or Deaf-Blind, persons in need of adult protective services and persons who need or receive information about or access to community-based long-term support through an Aging and Disability Resource Center.
 BADR carries out its responsibilities under contracts with multiple federal agencies in a way that actively promotes individual choice, dignity, relationships, overall health, community participation, self-sufficiency and respect.
-BADR works closely with other units of the Department to implement the long-term care reform proposals that utilize the Aging and Disability Resource Centers as single points of entry.
+BADR works closely with other units of the Department of Health Services to implement the long-term care reform proposals that utilize the aging and disability resource centers (ADRCs) as single points of entry.

 Carrie Molke, Director

 The Office on Aging has responsibility for developing and promoting public policy, and planning the delivery of services that enhance the self-sufficiency of older persons of all incomes and conditions.
 This section has responsibility to administer programs and activities required, authorized, and/or funded by the federal Older Americans Act and the Wisconsin Elders Act.
 These include information and assistance, the elderly nutrition program, the Elder Benefit Specialist Program (for persons age 60 and older), caregiver support and intergenerational programs and the variety of supportive and preventive services provided through county and tribal aging offices as well as three area agencies.

 Area Agencies on Aging (AAAs) respond to the needs of Americans aged 60 and over in every local community.
 Some of the services Wisconsin Area Agencies on Aging provide

 - Assess current needs of older people in their planning and service area

 - Develop plans to help address service gaps

 - Assure access to services, programs, and institutions

 - Advocate for the needs of older people